h-yzeng/ITMD-362-Project2/README.md

 # ITMD-362 Project 2: Website Redesign

-This is our submission repository for project 2 of the ITMD-362 Human-Computer Interaction and Web Design Course.
+This is our submission repository for project 2 in the ITMD-362 Human-Computer Interaction and Web Design Course.

 The goal of this project is to redesign one of the worst-designed websites.
 In this case, we selected https://www.worldialogue.org/ as the website to redesign as the original website was made using Wix years ago without any proper design and program structuring.